ZBKim/ContourFD-Net/README.md

 # ContourFD-Net

-**ContourFD-Net: Finite Difference Gradient-Guided Contour-Aware Attention Network for Medical Image Segmentation**
+**ContourFD-Net: A Finite-Difference-Driven Contour Attention Network for Efficient Medical Image Segmentation on Edge Devices**

 ContourFD-Net is a contour-aware medical image segmentation network that leverages finite-difference gradient guidance and attention mechanisms to better capture lesion boundaries, especially in challenging medical images such as breast ultrasound.